-About Xochil Herrera Scheer: The Chicago Pattern Maker
+About Xochil Herrera: The Chicago Pattern Maker

-Xochil has worked with numerous brands and designers to bring their concepts from sketch to reality.
+Xochil has collaborated with numerous brands and designers to bring their concepts from idea to reality.
 She has a strong skill set in technical design, pattern making, material sourcing and prototype development with production in mind.
 She has a keen understanding of the manufacturing process through working with various factories, training and using industrial equipment, and being closely involved with clients throughout product development.
 Her background in tailoring and being a lifelong sewer has helped shape her skills in garment fit and construction techniques.

-Xochil is currently serving as Secretary on the Board of Directors for the Apparel Industry Board Inc. (AIBI), and is proud to be a Board Member of the SEAMS Association, where she contributes as a writer for a bi-monthly column called "X-Files".
-She loves being involved in the local and domestic fashion community through promoting experiences, events and professional development.
-She is also passionate about Made in USA and ethical products, sourcing and manufacturing.
+Xochil is currently serving as Secretary on the Board of Directors for the Apparel Industry Board Inc. (AIBI), and is proud to serve as Board Member for the SEAMS Association, where she writes the bi-monthly column, "The X-Files".
+She loves to be involved in the local and domestic fashion and manufacturing community through experiences, events and professional development.
+She is very passionate about Made in USA and ethically sourced products and manufacturing.

 Highlights